Difficult Bible Quiz about the Bible Persons.

 David knew that Saul wanted to kill him.

-Therefore, David did not show up for the customary dinner with the king.
+Therefore, David did not attend the customary dinner with the king.

-Saul's son Jonathan stuck up for David and made an excuse for his absence.
+Jonathan, Saul's son, stuck up for David and made an excuse for his absence.

 Saul got mad at Jonathan for sticking up for David and quoted,